DEFNA/defna.org/_boardmembers/kati-michel.md

 website: " "
 ---

-Kati works for Eldarion as a Pinax Maintainer and is the DjangoCon US Website Co-chair.
+Katherine "Kati" Michel is a web developer, open source maintainer, and technical writer.
+Her recent clients include The Wharton School and Eldarion.
+She has also been the DjangoCon US Website Chair and Co-Chair.
 In her free time, she enjoys traveling, eating good food, and listening to music.